Comprising serene 60 acres (24.28 hectares), the Flamingo Gardens have an impressive collection of rare tropical plants, ... More

-Flamingo Gardens sprawls its rare tropical plants, massive oaks and collection of Florida birds and other tropical critters over 60 serene acres.
-The gardens are one of the region's few remaining citrus groves and home to a large collection of wading birds.
+Comprising serene 60 acres (24.28 hectares), the Flamingo Gardens have an impressive collection of rare tropical plants, massive oaks, native birds and other tropical critters.
+The gardens are one of the region's few remaining citrus groves and are home to a large collection of wading birds.
 You can chug around the grounds on a narrated tram tour or explore the Wray Botanical Collection and historic Wray Home (circa 1933).
-Discounts are available for senior citizens, students, military and AAA members.
+Discounts are available for senior citizens, students, the military and AAA members.

 This is a wonderful little well kept secret of how most of South Florida looked years ago.
 They also care for a variety of animals that have been injured and can no longer survive in the wild.
 The staff is fantastic and they have a wealth of knowledge about the plants and animals.